Engee documentation

 Details

-Select this check box to rotate the antenna element pattern according to the array normal.
-If the check box is not selected, the element pattern is not rotated.
+Select this option to rotate the antenna element template according to the array normal.
+If the checkbox is not checked, the element’s outline does not rotate.

-• If the antenna is used in an antenna array and the Input Pattern Coordinate System parameters are set to az-el, select this check box to rotate the element so that the axis of the element coordinate system is along the array normal.
-If the check box is not selected, the pattern of the element is used without rotation.
+• If the antenna is used in an antenna array and the Input Pattern Coordinate System parameter is set to az-el, select this checkbox to rotate the element so that the axis The coordinate system of the element was directed along the grid normal.
+If the checkbox is not checked, the element template is used without rotation.

-• If the antenna is used in an antenna array and the Input Pattern Coordinate System parameters are set to phi-theta, checking this check box rotates the pattern so that the -axis of the element coordinate system is directed along the normal of the array.
+• If the antenna is used in an antenna array and the Input Pattern Coordinate System parameter is set to phi-theta, checking this box rotates the pattern so that -the axis of the coordinate system of the element was directed along the grid normal.

-Use this parameter together with the Array normal parameters of the URA and UCA arrays.
+Use this parameter together with the Array normal parameter of the URA and UCA arrays.

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Antenna.
+To enable this parameter, set the Element type parameter to Custom Antenna.

 Default value